La madrastra (2005 TV series): In popular culture

-La madrastra was featured in Mexican sketch comedy show La Parodia, which spoofed the program in a parody called La madre ésta.
-The character of María was portrayed by Gaby Ruffo, younger sister of Victoria Ruffo, who plays María in the novela.
+La madrastra was featured in Mexican sketch comedy show La parodia, which spoofed the program in a parody called La madre ésta.
+The character of María was portrayed by Gaby Ruffo, younger sister of Victoria Ruffo, who plays María in the series.

 The telenovela gained notice in the English-speaking United States in 2005 after being featured on numerous episodes of E! network's The Soup.
 Host Joel McHale often singled out Bruno for the amount of eyeliner that the character wore and "that bitch Alba" for what McHale described as her "crazy eye" that appeared to bulge noticeably larger than the other during particularly intense scenes.
 The Soup also mocked particular scenes of the novela, such as when Alba poisoned Rebeca with rat poison, causing the latter to flail and foam at the mouth before dramatically dying on the floor.
 McHale at one point emphatically stated that "I can think of fifteen network shows I understand that aren't this good!"